lextudio/ProjectRover/docs/actions.md

 ### Epic 5 — Analyzers & Advanced Features (Medium Priority)
 Goal: Enable analyzers, metrics and advanced search features from ILSpy.
 Actions:
-- [ ] Identify analyzers in ILSpy and expose their results in Rover UI.
+- [x] Identify analyzers in ILSpy and expose their results in Rover UI (cataloged at `docs/ilspy-analyzers.md` with a high-level integration plan).
 - [ ] Add UI affordances for analyzer settings and results.
 Status: TODO.